 Where shower floors and receptors are made water tight by the application of materials required by Section P2709.2, the completed liner installation shall be tested.
 The pipe from the shower drain shall be plugged water tight for the test.
 The floor and receptor area shall be filled with potable water to a depth of not less than 2 inches (51 mm) measured at the threshold.
 Where a threshold of not less than 2 inches (51 mm) in height does not exist, a temporary threshold shall be constructed to retain the test water in the lined floor or receptor area to a level not less than 2 inches (51 mm) in depth measured at the threshold.
 The water shall be retained for a test period of not less than 15 minutes and there shall not be evidence of leakage.

 Upon completion of the water-supply system or a section of it, the system or portion completed shall be tested and proved tight under a water pressure of not less than the working pressure of the system or, for piping systems other than plastic, by an air test of not less than 50 psi (345 kPa).
 This pressure shall be held for not less than 15 minutes.
 The water used for tests shall be obtained from a potable water source.

-Inspections shall be made of all backflow prevention assemblies to determine whether they are operable.
+Inspections shall be made of backflow prevention assemblies to determine whether they are operable.

-Reduced pressure principle, double check, double check detector and pressure vacuum breaker backflow preventer assemblies shall be tested at the time of installation, immediately after repairs or relocation and at least annually.
+Reduced pressure principle, double check, double check detector and pressure vacuum breaker backflow preventer assemblies shall be tested at the time of installation, immediately after repairs or relocation and every year thereafter.

 P2503.9 Test gauges.